hmazomba/Automatter/README.md

 # Automatter

-an AI example project that uses a blackboard and behaviour tree for basic NPC and 'Guard' logic.
+An Unreal Engine AI project that uses a blackboard and behaviour tree for basic NPC and 'Guard' logic.